Table of Contents

 What Is Benzo Flu?

 Benzo Flu is a colloquial term used to describe the flu-like symptoms that people experience when they are coming down from benzodiazepine dependence or addiction.
-Because the body gets used to the drug being present with long-term use, withdrawal symptoms can occur that result from a person’s body readjusting to having to operate without the drug.
+Because the body gets accustom to the drug being present with long-term use, withdrawal symptoms occur as it readjusts to functioning without it.

 Benzodiazepine Withdrawal Syndrome is the more formal term used to describe Benzo Flu, and can be treated by medical professionals in a benzo detox treatment center.
 While the severity and duration of Benzo Flu can vary depending on the person and their individual drug use, medical history, etc., many treatment centers use medication to help alleviate Benzo Flu symptoms.